v-viksur/architecture-center/docs/microservices/ci-cd.md

 Rolling updates are the default behavior in Kubernetes when you update the pod spec for a Deployment.
 The Deployment controller creates a new ReplicaSet for the updated pods.
 Then it scales up the new ReplicaSet while scaling down the old one, to maintain the desired replica count.
 It doesn't delete old pods until the new ones are ready.
 Kubernetes keeps a history of the update, so you can use kubectl to roll back an update if needed.

 If your service performs a long startup task, you can define a readiness probe.
 The readiness probe reports when the container is ready to start receiving traffic.
-Kubernete won't send traffic to the pod until the probe reports success.
+Kubernetes won't send traffic to the pod until the probe reports success.

 One challenge of rolling updates is that during the update process, a mix of old and new versions are running and receiving traffic.
 During this period, any request could get routed to either of the two versions.
 That may or may not cause problems, depending on the scope of the changes between the two versions.